WeTransfer/sqewer/DETAILS.md

 ## Job marshaling

-By default, the jobs are converted to JSON and back from JSON using the ConveyorBelt::Serializer object.
+By default, the jobs are converted to JSON and back from JSON using the Sqewer::Serializer object.
 You can override that object if you need to handle job tickets that come from external sources and do not necessarily conform to the job serialization format used internally.
 For example, you can handle S3 bucket notifications:

-    class CustomSerializer < ConveyorBelt::Serializer
+    class CustomSerializer < Sqewer::Serializer
       # Overridden so that we can instantiate a custom job
       # from the AWS notification payload.
       # Return "nil" and the job will be simply deleted from the queue